Conversational Dialogue is a Fascinating Distraction for AI in Education

 Hard-coding explanations feels tedious, takes a lot of work, and isn't "sexy" like an AI that generates responses from scratch – but at least it's not a pipe dream.
-It’s a practical solution that lets us move on to other components of the AI that are just as important.
+It’s a practical solution that lets you move on to other components of the AI that are just as important.

 Many people who have (unsuccessfully) attempted to apply AI to education have focused too much on the “explanation” part and not enough on scaffolding, navigating, and managing the entire learning process.
 It’s easy to go on a wild goose chase building an explanation AI.